 Bellaire's quality of living is largely based upon residential conditions and how they can be improved.
-The appropriate business development, community services, public spaces, and quality of education must also be continually monitored enhanced, as appropriate, to increase the quality of life for Bellaire citizens.
+The appropriate business development, community services, public quality spaces, and of education must also be monitored continually enhanced, as appropriate, to increase the quality of life for Bellaire citizens.

-The comprehensive planning process is intended not only to celebrate accomplishments of the past, but also as an opportunity to anticipate and address challenges of the future.
-Land use and transportation changes in the area require attention to ensure that current development efforts are true to the traditions of Bellaire.
+The comprehensive planning process is intended not only to celebrate accomplishments of the past, but also as opportunity to anticipate and address challenges of future.
+Land use and transportation changes in the require attention area ensure that current development efforts are true to the traditions of Bellaire.
 There are many policy and infrastructure decisions being made on a regular basis that relate to this plan.
 In some cases, this plan will offer guidance to decision makers for challenges only now emerging while other sections reinforce established policies that should be carried forward as a sure and sound basis for future development and redevelopment.